HobnobMancer/cazy_webscraper/README.md

 `--genera` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.

+`--kingdoms` - List of taxonomy kingdoms to retrieve UniProt data for.

 `--log`, `-l` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).

 `--nodelete` - When called, content in the existing output dir will **not** be deleted.
 Default: False (existing content is deleted).